bkalidindi7/blog/content/posts/fixing_the_playoff_structure_in_sports.md

 Why should the NBA use a playoff structure like this instead of its current rigid format?
 Well, simply put this system is just more fair to the teams with the higher seed.
 Its a bad assumption that the lowest seed team is the team you want to play.
 There's a number of more tangible outcomes from this system that the NBA could benefit from in my mind:

 ### Adding Even More Drama
-The drama of teams selecting their opponents would be awesome This should actually be televised if possible.
+The drama of teams selecting their opponents would be awesome.
+This should actually be televised if possible.
 In the age of players taking to social media to speak out about being 'disrespected', can you imagine the uproar if a team chooses to play a team that doesn't have the lowest seed.
 If Boston really chose to play the Pacers instead of the Sixers or Bucks?
 It would be fun, both for the talking heads who'll bask in the added tension in the series as well as basketball twitter and the analytics crowd that will want to analyze what the right decision for teams in this situation is.
 And there will probably be a little extra passion in the underdog team to make that higher seed regrets its decision.
 I think this would be awesome.

 ### Rewarding Success